Enter your email address below and subscribe to our newsletter

 Instructions

-Turn the stove on and set the temperature to medium-low heat.
+Turn on the stove and set it to medium-low heat.
 Add a generous amount of cooking oil and butter to the pan.
 Allow the butter to melt into the oil.
-Add the garlic, onion, thinly sliced salami, and sage leaves to the pan.
-Sauté for approximately five to eight minutes.
+Once melted, add the garlic, onion, thinly sliced salami, and sage leaves to the pan.
+Sauté the mixture for approximately five to eight minutes.
+This step is crucial as it allows the flavors to meld together.

-What to Serve with Creamy Rose Pasta?
+What to serve with Creamy Rose Pasta?

 Expert tips